2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes/v13/instance-data/index.md

 Once this was setup, there was a way to get this data through a WebApi call.

 1. From v3 to ca. v6 there was a call which actually went through the Dnn Page (so it was slow)
+1. V6 to ca. v11 it used a call to `app-sys/AppContent/GetContentBlockData`
 2. Later there was a special WebApi call to `app/auto/InstanceData` which did the same thing

 The format of the response was a bit special, specifically it looked like this (TimelineJs example):